LLaMA in R with Keras and TensorFlow

 after the first forward pass with the initial prompt, only feeding

-the model the one new token from thesampler()
+the model the one new token from thesampler(), rather than

 feeding the model all the tokens of the full prompt on each forward